RonanQuigley/spotify-trends/README.md

 * Remove unused font sizes once remaining styling is complete.

 * Cosmetic - the css used for scroll containers for the charts is fixed in size.
 If a user has less than 50 results for a specific time period, then there's a lot of empty space left that can still be scrolled.

+* The application was built in a windows environment, so mac osx/linux may have platform specific issues for running scripts/developing with